 Instructions

-- Preheat oven to 375ºF.
-To make sauce, heat oil in a large saucepan over medium heat.
+- Heat oil in a large saucepan over medium heat.
 Add onion and jalapeño and cook until softened, but not browned.
 Add garlic and cook a minute longer.
-Stir in flour and cook a minute more, then gradually whisk in chicken broth.
+Stir in flour and cook 2 minutes more, then gradually whisk in chicken broth.
 Cook, stirring occasionally, until sauce simmers and thickens.
-Remove from heat and slowly whisk in the sour cream.
-Season to taste with salt.
+Remove from heat and slowly whisk in the sour cream (do not boil after sour cream is added).
+Season to with salt (I use 2 tsp but start with less, in case your broth is saltier).

 Nutrition